danw-iq/dev-portal-dev-/source/guides/creating-a-user-for-rq/index.html.md

 }
 ```

-This call is **destructive**, and will replace all existing values for the user.
-When updating a user you must ensure that all previous values are included in the body of the request as well.

-You cannot change a user's password using this method.
-To update their password, you must set a temporary password.
+ <div class='bs-callout alert-success'>You cannot change a user's password using this method.
+To update their password, you must set a temporary password. </div>

 A user, its properties, and attributes can be updated anytime by [Updating a User](/api/user-manager/#updating-a-user)